CircuitVerse/Blog/content/posts/Supreeth_gsoc26_Final_Report.md

 ## About the Vue Simulator

 CircuitVerse's legacy simulator has served the platform for years, powering everything from single logic gates to full CPUs, mostly for educational use. **VueSim** is a ground-up rewrite of that simulator in Vue 3 with TypeScript, replacing years of jQuery-driven DOM manipulation with a modern, maintainable frontend.
 It's the same simulation model users already trust, rebuilt on infrastructure that's actually sustainable to develop on going forward.
-Our job this summer wasn't to add flashy new features to it, it was to make sure there are no bugs anywhere in the browser, and in the native Tauri desktop app.
+Our job this summer was to make sure there are no bugs anywhere in the browser, and in the native Tauri desktop app.

 ## Fixes & Enhancements Made

 Here's what changes for end users as VueSim moves toward replacing the legacy simulator:

 - **One consistent login everywhere.** Login on the main site and inside VueSim now goes through the same Rails Devise flow, so Google and GitHub sign-in work identically and reliably in both places, no more custom modals breaking OAuth's redirect requirements.
-- **A platform-wide OAuth 2.0 / OpenID Connect foundation.** CircuitVerse will run its own OAuth/OIDC provider via Doorkeeper, complete with a consent screen and scope-aware authorization.
-This isn't scoped to VueSim, it's the foundation the web app, desktop app, and mobile app will be build on.
-- **A native desktop app you can actually sign into.** The Tauri-based desktop client now has a real, secure Authorization Code + PKCE login flow, so you're not limited to the browser to run CircuitVerse circuits.
 - **Verified against real, large-scale circuits.** VueSim has been tested against genuinely massive community circuits: a 32,000-component self-modifying CPU, a 16-bit computer that runs games, multi-floor elevator controllers, and more, not just toy examples.
 - **A steady stream of parity and bug fixes**, many surfaced by the community itself: circuit preview rendering, `.cv` file saving, profile pictures in the menu bar, locale dropdown consistency, dead routes cleaned up, missing translations restored, custom shortcut keys that now actually persist, and an expired third-party API key that was silently breaking image uploads.